 Wellbeing at work…

-How can you easily implement wellness into the office?
+How can you easily improve wellness initiatives in the office?
+You could…

 - Bring in longer lunch breaks – time to rest and reset